Last Updated on: 28th October 2023, 09:15 am

 Are Parrots Legal in California?

-Parrots are legal to own in California, except for quaker parrots.
-Pet shops do have to follow some special requirements when selling parrots in this state.
-This includes:
+Parrots are legal to own in California, except for Quaker parrots.
+Pet shops have to follow some special requirements when selling parrots in this state, including:

-- The parrot being sold is not unweaned.
-This means the bird should be able to eat independently.
-It should sustain its current weight for two weeks without assistance from a human or a parent.
+- The parrot being sold isn’t unweaned, which means the bird should be able to eat independently.
+It should sustain its weight for 2 weeks without assistance from a human or parent.

-- Pet shops with five or fewer employees cannot keep an unweaned parrot.
-The exception is if at least one employee has completed the Pet Industry Joint Advisory Council’s (PIJAC) Avian Certification Program.
+- Pet shops with 5 or fewer employees can’t keep unweaned parrots.
+The exception is if 1 employee has completed the Pet Industry Joint Advisory Council’s (PIJAC) Avian Certification Program.

-- Pet shops with six or more employees cannot keep an unweaned parrot.
-An exception is if at least two employees have completed the PIJAC Avian Certification Program.
+- Pet shops with six or more employees can’t keep an unweaned parrot.
+An exception is if at least 2 employees have completed the PIJAC Avian Certification Program.

-- Petshops may not sell unweaned parrots to a bird mart or at a swap meet.
-They can only be sold to private owners.
+- Pet shops may not sell unweaned parrots to a bird mart or at a swap meet, only to private owners.

 Can I Own a Cockatoo in New York State?

-You can legally own a cockatoo in New York State.
-You can also own parakeets and macaws in this state.
-The only restriction applies to quakers, which require the parrot to be banded if sold or boarded by a pet shop.
+You can legally own a cockatoo, parakeets, and macaws in New York State.
+The only restriction applies to Quakers, which require the parrot to be banded if sold or boarded by a pet shop.

 Can I Own a Parakeet in Michigan?

 You can legally own a parakeet in Michigan.
-This state has no laws restricting ownership of parrots.
-You can even own a quaker without needing to follow any special conditions.
+This state has no laws restricting the ownership of parrots, and you can even own a Quaker without needing to follow any special conditions.